-- Answering ‘no’ to any of the eligibility questions means that the applicant should not continue to Stage 1.
+- Answering ‘no’ to any of the eligibility questions means that the applicant should not apply.

-- Once you have successfully completed the quiz, you will be taken through to the full Stage 1 Application Form.
+- Once you have successfully completed the quiz, you will be taken through to the full Application Form.

-Stage 1 asks for an introduction to your organisation and why you would like Stepping Stones funding.
-The Trust will use this information to shortlist the strongest proposals ahead of Stage 2.
+We ask for an introduction to your organisation and why you would like Stepping Stones funding.
+You will also be asked to provide additional materials to support your proposal.
+These are:

 Applicants may also refer to our frequently asked questions.

-- Applicants will be invited to a meeting in Central London in Jul 2018 to present and discuss their proposal with the Selection Panel consisting of City Bridge Trust and UBS professionals.
+Suitable organisations will be invited to a face-to-face meeting in central London to present and discuss their proposal with the Selection Panel consisting of City Bridge Trust and UBS staff.

 - Well thought out proposals that are a good strategic fit with the organisation’s work;

 - Fit with the objectives of the Stepping Stones Fund;